Arts and Design Courses

 OFFERED: July Sessions: 3

+3 semester credits.
 This course examines the context in which the Italian fashion system was born.
 Topics begin from the evolution of fashion from the post-WWII period to the present and address the role and influence of media and culture on factors such as economic and social status, the arts, and other issues that influenced fashion.
 Students explore fashion’s connection to identity, body, politics, gender, ethnicity, sexuality, class, and how fashion and media are interrelated with these aspects of culture.
+Course projects and activities will contribute with the journalism activities of Blending, the magazine of AUF’s campus press Ingorda.

 COURSE: IDIDID200